WHAT TO SEE AT THE BRITISH MUSEUM: ALL THE ARTWORKS YOU CAN’T MISS

 Since then Greece has been claiming the marbles.

-The Portland Vase– it was found in Rome in 1594, it passed into several possessions and suffered severe damage, and arrived at the British Museum in the 19th century.
+It was found in Rome in 1594, it passed into several possessions and suffered severe damage, and arrived at the British Museum in the 19th century.

 The British Museum, Great Russell Street, London

 Fridays: open until 20.30.

 HOW TO VISIT THE BRITISH MUSEUM

 Entrance to the British Museum is free for all, but being one of the most important museums in the world, it might be worth paying special attention to your visit.